islandora-deprecated/claw-docker/README.md

 | remove-stopped-containers | Removes stopped containers.                                                        |
 | remove-untagged-images    | Removes un-tagged images.                                                          |

-## Kernal Issues
+## Kernel Issues

-There are some know kernal issues that mess with the Java based images, If you experience troubles please review the and apply the provided workarounds:
+There are some known kernal issues that mess with the Java based images, If you experience troubles please review the and apply the provided workarounds:

 https://github.com/docker/docker/issues/18180